CraftyBoss/SuperMarioOdysseyOnline/README.md

 ## Troubleshooting

-The [Super Mario Odyssey website](https://smoo.it) has a FAQ section that should solve many issues.
+The [Super Mario Odyssey Online website](https://smoo.it) has a FAQ section that should solve many issues.
 However, for any further questions or help not covered by the site, please visit the [CraftyBoss Community Discord Server](discord.gg/jYCueK2BqD) and ask in the `help`/`help-2` channel.

 ---